 Winning the Battle Against Multiple Myeloma

 Myeloma is a type of cancer in which plasma cells—a type of white blood cell—grow out of control.
 Most people with myeloma have myeloma tumors in several places in their body.
 That’s why this disease is often called “multiple myeloma.”
-Because every myeloma is unique, SCCA specialists target treatment to each patient’s unique situation.
+Because every myeloma is unique, SCCA specialists target treatment to each patient’s situation.

 Statistics Are Abstract; Lives Aren’t